Same-day Filing

 The Georgia LLC annual report must contain comprehensive information that accurately reflects the company's operations and structure.
 The requirements for filing are contingent upon two factors: (1) the necessity to update business information and (2) the current status of annual registration fees.

-The following is a list of information that must be included in the annual report when there have been no changes within the LLC, and you are up to date with all your fees:
+The following is a list of information that must be included in the annual report when there have been no changes within the LLC, and you are up-to-date with all your fees:

 • Company Name: The annual report must contain the LLC's legal name, matching the name on file with the Georgia Secretary of State, Corporations Division.